 Impact of Budget Cuts on the California Community Colleges:

-- $315.7 million for Adult Education/Apprenticeship shift from K-12 to California Community Colleges.
+- $25 million for Adult Education and $15.7 million for Apprenticeship shift from K-12 to California Community Colleges.

-- Community colleges will receive $210 million in additional funds in 2012-13.
-Most of that money would be used to make good on deferred funding commitments by the state to colleges, but passage of the measure would make room for an additional 20,000 students.
+- Community colleges received $210 million in additional funds in 2012-13.
+Most of that money was used to make good on deferred funding commitments by the state to colleges, but passage of the measure made room for an additional 40,000 students.

-- Approximately 3,300 classes will be added to the system for the spring 2013 semester.
+- Approximately 3,300 classes were added to the system for the spring 2013 semester.

 - 2009-10 categorical cut ($313 million) and apportionment cut ($190 million); 2011-12